stair-team/stair-team.github.io/content/authors/yataozhu/_index.md

 education:
   courses:

-- course:Postdoc in Software Engineering
+    - course: Postdoc in Software Engineering
-      institution:Institute of Computing Technology
+      institution: Institute of Computing Technology
-      year:2017-2019
+      year: 2017-2019
-    - course:PhD in Computer Architecture
+    - course: PhD in Computer Architecture
-      institution:Institute of Computing Technology
+      institution: Institute of Computing Technology
-      year:2013-2017
+      year: 2013-2017
- - course:Master in Computer Science and Technology institution:Institute of Computing Technology year:2010-2013
+    - course: Master in Computer Science and Technology
+      institution: Institute of Computing Technology
+      year: 2010-2013

 # Enter email to display Gravatar (if Gravatar enabled in Config)